grasmarcussanti129/ci-testing-automation/CONTRIBUTING.md

    ```bash
    git commit -m 'Add a new feature or fix issue'
    ```
-   _Note: Use present tense for commit messages, and if your change addresses an issue, include the issue number (e.g., 'Fix #123')._
+   _Note: Use present tense for commit messages.
+If your change addresses an issue, include the issue number (e.g., 'Fix #123') or a similar coherent reference._
 4. **Push your changes** to your fork:
    ```bash
    git push origin feature/your-feature-name